 A gauge R&R study measurement system analysis (MSA) is used to establish if a measurement system is able to reliably distinguish between the expected range of parts produced.
-By conducting a Gauge R&R study we can determine if our measurement system is suitable for our particular application.
+By conducting a Gauge R&R study, we can determine if our measurement system is suitable for our particular application.
 Are we rejecting good items unnecessarily?
 Or, is our measurement system too elaborate (expensive) for our application?
-To know for sure we will need to perform a Gauge R&R study MSA.
+To know for sure, we'll need to perform a Gauge R&R study MSA.

 Sources of variation

 When looking at measurement data the variation always comes from two potential sources:

 Different size parts caused by the natural variation of the manufacturing process etc. This is known as the part-to-part variation.